 You can pay your Application to Graduate fee online

 As you may know, the Province of Nova Scotia has introduced a Proof of Full Vaccination Policy, which means that anyone age 12 and older must provide proof of full vaccination to participate in most events and activities that bring large groups of people together.
 This includes Convocation ceremonies.

-Therefore, the following protocols will be in place for MSVU’s Fall 2021 Convocation ceremonies:
+Therefore, the following protocols will be in place for MSVU’s Spring 2022 Convocation ceremonies:

 We thank you in advance for doing your part to keep yourself, your friends and family, and the entire MSVU community, safe during these strange times.